-When I developing my psychic abilities and mediumship, I sat in TONS of spiritual development circles and got to work with some amazing mentors.
+When I was developing my mediumship and intuitive abilities, I took part in about 100 spiritual development classes, and got to work with some amazing mentors.

-My mentors were encouraging, and nudged me to stand on my own two feet as a medium and intuitive reader.
+My mentors were encouraging, and guided me on my journey of helping others through intuitive readings.

 I was sitting in mediumship class one day with about five other people.
-We were taking turns linking in with Spirit and giving each other messages.
+We were taking turns connecting with those in spirit and giving each other messages from heaven.

-And as soon as she did, our mentor said, “No, no, no… the medium never cries!”
+And as soon as she did, our mentor said, “No, no… the medium never cries!”

 She said it in such a way that it made us all sit straight up in our seats.
 I remember getting really nervous and hoping I wouldn’t cry when it was my turn!

 She continued to explain, “It is your job to pass on the message.
 Doctors don’t cry, lawyers don’t cry, and neither do mediums.”

 At that point, I wrote a note to myself: